ac5/recipes/recipes/salsa.md

 ---
 layout: recipe
 title: Salsa
+description: Serve with fajitas or as a topping on burgers.
 date: 2013-08-01 22:24
 author: Katie
 rating: 4
 prep-time: 5
 cook-time:
 serves: 4
 ---

-Serve with fajitas or as a topping on burgers

 ## Ingredients
 - 1/2 red onion